friendsofgo/workshop-introduction/exercise-1/README.md

 go run main.go
 ```

-And check that it prints the numbers properly sorted.
+And check that it prints the numbers properly swapped.

 Otherwise you need to do some work to fix the function.

 ### Tests

-In order to check if you have successfully implemented the `sort.Nums` function, you can run the tests with:
+In order to check if you have successfully implemented the `swap.Nums` function, you can run the tests with:

 ```shell script
 $ go test ./...